 Thank you for your support and interest in South West Mutual.
-Since the last letter we have submitted the first part of our application to the regulators, a big step on the way to becoming the first member owned mutual bank in the region
+Since the last letter we have , made our first submission to the regulators it's our first step on the way to becoming the first member owned mutual bank in the region

 We really appreciate the words of encouragement, offers of support and people validating the need for a bank run for the people of the region, by people of the region.
 So onto the latest news from us......

 Social media is a really great way of sharing our story - so you can now follow us on twitter, Facebook and LinkedIn.

 Click on one of the links to follow, leave a message of support and read our articles.

 Tony has been out spreading the word about the benefits of regional community banks and ethical finance.
 He has spoken at the Banking on a Just Transition project , promoting exactly the kind of environmentally and socially just finance that we hope to embody here at SWM.
 Tony also addressed the Welsh Assembly on the topic of cooperatives and mutual and attended the Centre for Local Economic Strategies community wealth building summit, all good networking and profile-raising opportunities.

 We are also very grateful to have a very supportive group of non-executive directors, who offer us invaluable guidance and advice on our journey.
 Our thanks to them for being there – sometimes at a moment's notice, to ensure that we created a compelling, professional licence application to the regulators.

 We are also working alongside our colleagues at Avon Mutual and Greater London Mutual – we are sharing lots of our thinking as well as jointly commissioning some research about how our communities will be better served by regional banks.
 Being part of a co-operative and how we work together, will continue to be a key differentiator for us.
 One of our new founder members will share his thoughts on this and his own experience later in the newsletter.